2Poker/CS470-ResearchProject/README.md

 Non-Tensor Programs
 ===================
 To run the Non-Tensor Programs run Make in the home directory of the repo.
-Then CD into the Scripts folder and run ./lauch.sh
+Then CD into the Scripts folder and run ./lauch.sh this script will run each of these programs and output it to its results to its own respective text file.

 The input sizes for the Matrix Multiply Program:
 - 5000 x 5000